A Good Man - Cover

 “Riss?”

 Still looking away, she said, “No.” Then she looked at me and added, “Not really.”
-Then, looking down at the table she said, “Sort of.”
+Then, looking down at the table, she said, “Sort of.”

 “Riss, you shouldn’t let—”

-Her face shot up so that her eyes met mine.
-I recognised the steel in them—it was the look she’d used when telling her mom she was going to carry on see me no matter what she thought.
 “I’m not.
 This isn’t about him.
-I don’t care about him.
-But he’s not the only one, is he?
-Other shareholders might not get as much money as Jake, but they might get enough to make life a bit easier for them.
+I don’t care about him.”
+She paused.
+“But he’s not the only one, is he?
+Other shareholders might not get as much money as Jake, but what they do get might be enough to make life a bit easier for them.
 Look, when I decided not to sell, I was thinking about myself, about what I wanted.
-Last night reminded me that what I decide affects other people too, that’s all.”
+Last night reminded me that my decisions also affect other people, that’s all.”

-“No, I said I wasn’t so desperate for the money that I’d talk you into something you didn’t want to do.
-I talked to Pete, and Will, a lot when they came around on your birthday and what they said made a lot of sense.”
+“No, I didn’t.
+I said I wasn’t so desperate for the money that I’d talk you into something you didn’t want to do.”
+I sighed.
+“I talked to Pete and Will a lot when they came around on your birthday, after you’d gone upstairs, and what they said made a lot of sense.”

 “Because of what?
 I mean, I’m not trying to pry or anything, it’s just that since we’ve got to know each other, I’ve never seen you rush into a decision that quickly.
 It was as if you’d made your mind up before Pete and Will had even finished explaining things.”